duktig-solutions/Docker-Cron-image/README.md

 ## Version 1.1.0

->NOTE: To install pgp-cli in this image, uncomment the line in `Dockerfile` :
+>NOTE: To install php-cli in this image, uncomment the line in `Dockerfile` :

 ```
 RUN apt-get install php-cli -y